chadac/golang/doc/godebug.md

 enabled by default on listeners.
 Using multipathtcp="0" reverts to the pre-Go 1.24 behavior.

-Go 1.24 changed the behavior of `go test -json` to emit build errors as JSON instead of text.
+Go 1.24 changed the behavior of `golang test -json` to emit build errors as JSON instead of text.
 These new JSON events are distinguished by new `Action` values, but can still cause problems with CI systems that aren't robust to these events.
-This behavior can be controlled with the `gotestjsonbuildtext` setting.
+This behavior can be controlled with the `golangtestjsonbuildtext` setting.
-Using `gotestjsonbuildtext=1` restores the 1.23 behavior.
+Using `golangtestjsonbuildtext=1` restores the 1.23 behavior.
 This setting will be removed in a future release, Go 1.28 at the earliest.

 Go 1.24 changed [`crypto/rsa`](/pkg/crypto/rsa) to require RSA keys to be at